Kausalya: Rama's exile and return

 Kaikeyi's plan to have Rama exiled is instigated by her belief that Kausalya would become the Queen Mother if Rama is made the Crown Prince, which would make Kausalya a more powerful queen than her and remove Bharata's lineage from the throne.
 Such beliefs are planted in her mind by her servant, Manthara, who had raised her.
 Kaikeyi then manipulates Dasharatha into exiling Rama for fourteen years and crowning Bharata as the Crown Prince.

 On the day Rama was to be made Crown Prince, Rama himself is the one who informs Kausalya that Dasharatha has instead exiled him to the forest.
 Kausalya with Lakshmana both attempt to convince Rama not to go to the forest.
 When her efforts are void, Kausalya pleas to Rama to take her with him to the forest, but Rama reminds her of her duty to her family and kingdom at the palace, while his duty is in following the orders of his father.
 When Rama sets forth to begin his exile from Ayodhya, Dasharatha, and Kausalya hurry after his chariot until Rama, unable to bear the sight, tells his charioteer, Sumantra, to quicken his pace so that they would be left behind.

 After Rama's departure, both Dasharatha and Kausalya are left to grieve and reflect on how their past led to the loss of their son, until soon after, Dasharatha passes away.
 Kausalya accuses her husband Dashratha of having destroyed Rama when banishing him to exile.
 By Kausalya's harsh criticism, Dasharatha is reminded of an incident in his youth where he was cursed.
 The curse foreshadowed Rama's exile.
 Kausalya also reflects and explains that in a prior life, she disallowed calves to drink from their mothers’ udders, assumingly leading to her separation with Rama in this life (Ayodhyakanda 38.16-17).

 Fourteen years later, upon her son's accession to the throne, Kausalya becomes widely honoured as the queen mother.
 Queen Kausalya is considered to be the incarnation of Dhara (Brahmani), wife of Dronavasu.
 She received a boon from Vishnu, who promised her that he would be born as her son in the Treta Yuga.

-Daughter Shanta

-In some later textual accounts, Shanta is described as Kausalya's daughter, and the eldest child, of Dasharatha.
-However, in the Balakanda of the Ramayana, Valmiki writes of Shanta only as the daughter of Romapada, the king of Anga, who was a friend of Dasharatha.
-At no point is Shanta's mother named.